 I could spend hours here but at last, it was time to depart.
 The rest of the theme park is just like any other Universal, nothing too special.

-Take a break from the fantasy world and enter reality at its finest at Nara.
+Take a break from the fantasy world and enter reality at its finest at Nara, the second stop while exploring Osaka.
 Home to the oldest Japanese temple, Nara is easily accessible with Kintetsu local, express or rapid express trains.
-Technically Nara is not located in Osaka (about 30 minutes away) but it’s still close enough to visit if you’re staying in Osaka.
+Technically Nara is not located in Osaka (about 30 minutes away) but it's still close enough to visit if you're staying in Osaka.

 Immediately off the station, you will begin to see deer wandering the streets.

 Walk towards the Todai-ji temple to see larger gatherings of the animal.